How to equip a home office

 A good home office needs a file storage area.
 A lot of files are not in hard copy any more but there are business files which need to be kept in paper copy, for example inland revenue receipts and documents.
 A well-organised filing system can save you a lot of time.
 You’ll also need to store back-up copies of your computer data.

 Your home working area needs to be ergonomically optimised, so you don’t develop any repetitive strain injuries.
 Invest in a comfortable, adjustable chair.
 Get someone else to watch you while you’re working to see if they can spot any bad habits, like leaning to the side or jutting your chin out or peering at the screen about 3 inches from your face.

 If you wear glasses or contact lenses discuss your requirements with your optician, so you get the best pair of glasses for the job.

-The better your home office fulfils your needs as an independent translator, the better your long-term work output and health.
+The better your home office fulfils your needs as a freelance translator, the better your long-term work output and health.